SurajHoleppagol/Spotify-Data-Analysis/README.md

 - **2. Index Creation on the artist Column**

-	- **To optimize retrieval speed, we created an index on the artist column.**
+	- **To optimize retrieval speed,created an index on the artist column.**

 	- **Indexing allows the database to quickly locate rows without scanning the entire table.**